OpenDSA/OpenDSA/RST/en/VisFormalLang/CFL.rst

    This grammar is **not** a linear grammar, as there is a choice of which variable to replace.

+By looking at the previous example, some sentential forms have multiple variables, this raises a question, Which variable should be replaced?
 To write an algorithm to perform replacements, we need some order.
 We will see this when we look at parsing algorithms.

 **Definition:** Leftmost derivation: in each step of a derivation, replace the leftmost variable.
 (See derivation 1 above).